2ndsleep/2ndsleep.github.io/_pages/about.md

 > Azure landing zones are the output of a multisubscription Azure environment that accounts for scale, security, governance, networking, and identity.

-What the fuck does that mean??
+What the filthy hell does that mean??
 Well don't worry, just a few pages into the documentation you get this:

 ![Landing zone architecture](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/media/ns-arch-expanded.png)